COVID-19 and Seasonal Flu 2020-2021

 - Additional viral and bacterial infections

 Most people who get the flu recover in a few days to less than two weeks.
-However, some people develop severe complications (some of which overlap with COVID-19), such as:
+However, some people develop severe complications, such as:

 - Asthma exacerbations